wsrr/cm-auto-version-sld/README.md

 3. Examine the details of the business service.

 A version and SLD will have been created and can be seen from the details of the business service.

+## License

+Licensed under the Apache License, Version 2.0 (the "License").
+See license.txt.